 I use quart size glass mason jars with a coffee filter and rubber band as a lid for culturing my kefir.
 These also work well for storing the prepared kefir in the refrigerator if you just screw on a lid.
 Although these come with 2 piece metal lids, these can start to corrode after a few washings.
 If you plan to use these to store your kefir, I recommend tossing the lids that come with the jars and use the single piece plastic lids in the next row.

 When buying lids for your mason jars, it's not the jar size but the opening size that matters.
 If you bought the wide mouth mason jars (which I recommend because they are easy to clean), make sure you select wide mouth lids!
-There are quite a few options available but here are two that I like:
+There are quite a few options available but here are ones I like:

 Aozita 12 Piece Colored Plastic Mason Jar Lids for Ball and More - 6 Regular Mouth & 6 Wide Mouth - Plastic Storage Caps for Mason Jars